 If you are lucky enough to trek in the flower blossoming season, you will find the wild orchids and Mongolia flowers welcoming you throughout your journey.

 The trail is a domain to several herbal plants like sunpati, and native animals like Yak, Nak, Jopkyo, and Jomu where you find grazing at meadow all over the area especially during May to October.

 Any trekker’s heart will fill with delight by the sound of the bells hanging around the neck of Yak and Nak.
 Accompanying the rich pastureland, there is a major cheese factory where trekkers can visit on the trail, have a cup of delicious tea or warm milk and fresh cheese.

 The trekkers will encounter with diverse ethnic groups.
 In the low trail, Brahmin and Chhetri are inhabited whereas, as you ascend higher, you will find the majority of Sherpa and Tamang people populated in the region.
 Interacting with people as you pass the villages is an opportunity to get some insights on the unique culture and practices of Sherpa people living in highland.

 The stunning monasteries and stupas that you come across on your way to Pikey peak is an incredible experience.
-The lush valleys and forests of varied sort of trees that you trek through enhance to the enjoyment of your journey.
+The lush valleys and forests of varied sorts of trees that you trek through enhance to the enjoyment of your journey.

 - Day 01: Arrive at Kathmandu airport (1,302m/4,270ft)

 Upon arrival at Tribhuwan International airport, our representative will be awaiting you to welcome with Nepal Sanctuary Treks placard.
 You will be then escorted and transfer to hotel.
 Further details and short preliminary briefing will be provided after transferring to the hotel.
 Stay overnight in Hotel.

 - Arrival at charming and exotic city engrossed with ancient temples and tradition.
 Fused with lively markets and the bustle of spice sellers and merchants.